polyfy/polylith/readme.md

 ```
 <img src="images/realworld-lib-deps.png" width="60%">

-Libraries can be specified in three different ways:
+Libraries can be specified in three different ways in `tools.deps`:

 | Type  | Description |
 |:------|:------------------------------------------------------|